Oklahoma panhandle: Settlement and assimilation

 In 1889, the Unassigned Lands to the east of the territory were opened for settlement, and many of the residents went there.
 The remaining population was generously estimated by Chase at 10,000 after the opening.
 Ten years later, an actual count revealed a population of 2,548.
 The passage of the Organic Act in 1890 assigned Public Land Strip to the new Oklahoma Territory, and ended the short-lived Cimarron Territory aspirations.

 In 1891, the government completed the survey, and the remaining squatters were finally able to secure their homesteads under the Homestead Act.
 The new owners were then able to obtain mortgages against their property, enabling them to buy seed and equipment.
 Capital and new settlers came into the area, and the first railroad, the Rock Island, built a line through the county from Liberal, Kansas, to Dalhart, Texas.
 Agriculture began changing from subsistence farms to grain exporters.

 "No Man's Land" became Seventh County under the newly organized Oklahoma Territory and was soon renamed Beaver County.
 Beaver City became the county seat.
 When Oklahoma Territory and Indian Territory were combined in 1907 as the state of Oklahoma, Beaver County was divided into Beaver, Texas, and Cimarron counties.
-The Oklahoma Panhandle had the highest population at its first census in 1910, 32,433 residents, compared to 28,729 in the 2020 census.
+The Oklahoma panhandle had the highest population at its first census in 1910, 32,433 residents, compared to 28,729 in the 2020 census.

 Dust Bowl

-The Panhandle was severely affected by the drought of the 1930s.
+The panhandle was severely affected by the drought of the 1930s.
 The drought began in 1932 and created massive dust storms.
 By 1935, the area was widely known as being part of the Dust Bowl.
 The dust storms were largely a result of poor farming techniques and the plowing up of the native grasses that had held the fine soil in place.
 Despite government efforts to implement conservation measures and change the basic farming methods of the region, the Dust Bowl persisted for nearly a decade.
 It contributed significantly to the length of the Great Depression in the United States.
 Each of the three counties experienced a major loss of population during the 1930s.

-The social impact of the dust bowl and the resulting emigration of tenant farmers from the Panhandle is the setting for the 1939 novel The Grapes of Wrath by Nobel prize-winning author John Steinbeck.
+The social impact of the dust bowl and the resulting emigration of tenant farmers from Oklahoma is the setting for the 1939 novel The Grapes of Wrath by Nobel Prize-winning author John Steinbeck.